 - Put 1 teaspoon of oil in your mouth (it will melt quickly) and pull it through your teeth, using a sucking and pulling action rather than a swishing motion (like mouthwash).

-- You can add 2 drops of oregano essential oil (only Young Living Vitality, approved for internal use) before putting in your mouth for additional antibacterial support.
+- You can add 2 drops of oregano essential oil before putting in your mouth for additional antibacterial support.

 - When finished, spit the oil out and rinse your mouth thoroughly with water, then spit again.

 - If you use sesame oil, it will turn into a thick white milky substance (full of bacteria).
 This does not happen with coconut oil because of the nature of the oil, but you are still extracting considerable amounts of toxins and bacteria.